-- (1) For the purposes of this Act, 'product' means the thing specified in Article 15(4) of Regulation (EC) No 765/2008 of the European Parliament and of the Council setting out the requirements for accreditation and market supervision relating to the marketing of products and repealing Regulation (EEC) No 339/93 (OJ L 218, 13.8.2008, pp 30-47), which is subject to EU harmonisation legislation. - (2) For the purposes of this Act, 'product' also means, among other things, a movable that is intended for consumers or that consumers may use in a presumably reasonable manner even if not intended for them, as well as any product that is made available to consumers in the context of providing a service, that is supplied or made available, whether for consideration or not, in the course of commercial or professional activity, and regardless of whether the product is new, used or reconditioned. - (3) A product supplied as an antique is not considered a 'product' for the purposes of this Act. - (4) If a product is placed on the market or made available on the market as a product that needs to be repaired or reconditioned before use, this Act will not apply to such product if: - 1) the manufacturer, its authorised representative, the importer or the distributor (hereinafter economic operator) informs the consumer of the need to repair or recondition the product before use; - 2) the product is not subject to the requirements arising from EU harmonisation legislation. - (5) For the purpose of subsection 5 (8), § 10 and Chapter 5 of this Act, 'product' means any product, incl. agricultural and fishery products.
+- (1) For the purposes of this Act, 'product' means the thing specified in Article 15(4) of Regulation (EC) No 765/2008 of the European Parliament and of the Council setting out the requirements for accreditation and market supervision relating to the marketing of products and repealing Regulation (EEC) No 339/93 (OJ L 218, 13.8.2008, pp 30-47), which is subject to EU harmonisation legislation. - (2) For the purposes of this Act, 'product' also means, among other things, a movable that is intended for consumers or that consumers may use in a presumably reasonable manner even where not intended for them, as well as any product that is made available to consumers in the context of providing a service, that is supplied or made available, whether for consideration or not, in the course of commercial or professional activity, and regardless of whether the product is new, used or reconditioned. - (3) A product supplied as an antique is not considered a 'product' for the purposes of this Act. - (4) Where a product is placed on the market or made available on the market as a product that needs to be repaired or reconditioned before use, this Act does not apply to such product where: - 1) the manufacturer, its authorised representative, the importer or the distributor (hereinafter economic operator) informs the consumer of the need to repair or recondition the product before use; - 2) the product is not subject to the requirements arising from EU harmonisation legislation. - (5) For the purpose of subsection 8 of § 5, §§ 10, 10^2 and 10^3 and Chapter 5 of this Act, 'product' means any